How to Analyse Culture: Semiotics

 - Cultural variations in notions of freshness

 Sensory semiotics to assist packaging design for foods, beverages and pharmaceuticals

 Use semiotics to analyse how concepts and ideas are expressed visually and through sound.
 Semiotics comprises a range analytical techniques which can be used on such things as advertising, websites, packaging, books, movies and TV shows.

 - Semiotics can be 'top-down' or 'bottom up'.
 Ask us to explain what that means!

 - The best semiotic analysis goes beyond lists of codes and territories.
 The best semiotic research tells you what these codes mean in human terms.

 - Sometimes, the insight comes from focusing on symbolism and ritual.

 Susan Bell has spoken at conferences and webinars on semiotics and published papers on semiotics in peer-reviewed academic journals.
 We offer insight backed by rigorous analysis and knowledge.

-We have conducted desk-based semiotic analysis for local and global agencies for several food and drink categories.
 We are across all the major theories and know how to apply them to commercial marketing issues in ways that are easy to understand.
 We draw on a wide range of semiotic theories and models such as narratives, myths and rituals.